handshake-org/ledger-app-hns/README.md

 ##### Input data

 >NOTE: the tx details should be sent over in packets of up to 331 bytes.
+The apdu exchange buffer is 336 bytes and the first 5 bytes are used for the command header.

 | Field         | Len |
 | ------------- | --- |